 Registrars who hold general registration may commence AST training from PGY3 or above.
-(Some ASTs are not in ACRRM Accredited posts)

 Registrars who hold limited or provisional registration require an individual training plan approved by the Regional Director of Training at the commencement of training.

 Order of training